skamansam/pSaMS/README.md

   * A download app, for tracking and uploading files for sharing
   * A photo app, for showing the world your amazing adventures

+## Roadmap

+This is a tentative release schedule.
+My personal challenge is to hit a release or mid-release every 6 months, so that means version 0.5 should be finished sometime in June 2014 and version 4.0 should come out January 2018.

+NOTE: I will not support non-free or non-cross-platform APIs or data sources, such as iCloud, which is iOS only.

+* Release 0.5
+  * Source Map Support in development mode
+  * Themeability
+    * Three themes: basic, clean and RBE "Bubbly Blue" theme
+  * Two Sub-apps:
+    * Downloads
+    * Photos
+  * Filestore backend capabilities:
+    * EC2 File Store
+    * Google Drive
+* Release 1.0
+  * Package as a gem for ease of installation
+  * Create plugin generator for ease of installation
+* Release 1.5
+  * More filestore backend capabilities:
+    * Box.net
+    * DropBox
+    * ownCloud
+  * More sub-apps:
+    * GeoCaching
+* Release 2.0
+  * Theme API (with isolatled filepath and namespace)
+  * Ability to import/export themes via admin console
+  * Domain-Specific Language (DSL) for content
+* Release 2.5
+  * More sub-apps:
+    * recipe management
+  * More filestore backend capabilities:
+    * SkyDrive
+    * SugarSync
+* Release 3.0
+  * Theme Packaging for redistribution
+  * DSL for page creation/templates
+* Release 3.5
+  * More filestore backend capabilities:
+    * SpiderOak
+    * SugarSync
+* Release 4.0
+  * Edit site layouts/templates via admin console
+  * Package sub-apps as gems with "psams" namespace (i.e. 'psams-photos') for easy in/exclusion

 ## Getting Started

 ### Requirements